Timutei/ITAnthropologists/content/posts/My Third Post.md

 Discovering the pitfalls of crap developers in iOS

-So I can edit in Working Copy Directly
+So I can edit posts using Working Copy